cosmos/cosmos-sdk/x/group/spec/05_client.md

 #### proposals-by-group-account

-The `proposals-by-group-account` allows users to query for proposals by group account address with pagination flags.
+The `proposals-by-group-account` command allows users to query for proposals by group account address with pagination flags.

 ```bash
 simd query group proposals-by-group-account [group-account] [flags]